 My Personal Experiences With Garlic

-Now that you got the CliffNotes / condensed version of some of Garlic’s benefits, I’ll move on to sharing with you my personal experiences and thoughts about using this herb for horses.
+Now that you have the CliffNotes version of some of garlic’s benefits, I’ll move on to sharing with you my personal experiences and thoughts about using this herb for horses.

-First of all, I tend to liken Garlic to Apple Cider Vinegar.
-They are both capable of so much, but the results will vary depending on how your or your horse’s body prioritizes what issue needs help first.
+First of all, I tend to liken garlic to apple cider vinegar.
+They’re both capable of so much natural healing, but the results will vary depending on how your or your horse’s body prioritizes the issue needing help first.

 Both are in the form Mother Nature intended (whole food, minimal if no processing) which is one of the reasons they both have so many benefits.
-Most people might think..
-“Wow that must be a miracle substance,” but in all honesty, when the body is given the nutrients it needs in the proper form, the results can be amazing.
+Most people might think, “Wow that must be a miracle substance,” but in actuality, when the body is given the nutrients it needs in the proper form, the results can be amazing.

-I use to feed my horses a very good product that contained Garlic, Diatomaceous Earth, and other wonderful things, but then that company started adding a soy ingredient to the product so I quit using it.
-I was pretty disappointed because it was a very good product.
+I use to feed my horses a product that contained garlic, diatomaceous earth, and other wonderful ingredients, but then that company started adding soy to the product so I quit using it.
+I was disappointed because it was a good product.

-So, always be sure to read the ingredients, even if you’ve been purchasing a product for a long time.
+So, always be sure to read the ingredient labels, even if you’ve been purchasing the item for a long time.

-I now use straight Garlic.
-We carry both the granules and the powder form in our online store.
-My horses like both, and it doesn’t matter which form I feed to them.
-Some horses are pretty picky and may not eat one form or the other, so it’s best to experiment.
+I use straight garlic – either granules or powder form (not fresh, raw, whole garlic).
+My horses like both, and it doesn’t matter which of the two forms I feed to them.
+Some horses are picky and may not eat one form or the other, so it’s best to experiment.

 If you do increase the amount during high infestation times, you’ll need to allow it time to build up in the horse’s system.
 Since this is an herb and not a drug, and it works naturally with the body, it’s best to give it about two to four weeks to build up in the system.